Spitting up, or reflux, is very common in younger infants and can be due to:

-The pain from reflux can make falling or staying asleep difficult for your infant.
-If you’re having trouble getting your infant with acid reflux to sleep, here are some suggestions that may help.
+GERD can be painful for babies, causing irritability and discomfort.
+This can make it difficult for them to fall or stay asleep.
+If you’re having trouble getting your infant with GERD to sleep, here are some suggestions that may help.

 Because acid reflux occurs after meals, don’t put your infant to bed immediately after a feeding.
 Instead, burp them and wait 30 minutes before lying your baby down for a nap or for the evening.
-This will help make sure they’ve digested the meal.
+This will help make sure their system digested the meal.

-Like acid reflux in adults, acid reflux in infants can be made worse by position, especially after eating.
+Similar to acid reflux in adults, acid reflux in infants can be made worse by their position, especially after eating.
 Because very young infants can’t sit up by themselves, make sure your infant remains upright for 30 minutes after eating.
 This will help aid digestion before your child sleeps.

-Sometimes acid reflux causes babies to regurgitate, or throw up, everything they have eaten.
-A baby that hasn’t had enough to eat will likely have trouble getting to sleep.
-If your infant is having problems sleeping and you suspect acid reflux, work closely with your pediatrician to find a solution.
+Sometimes acid reflux causes babies to throw up everything they’ve eaten.
+A baby who hasn’t had enough to eat will likely have trouble getting to sleep.
+Talk to your child’s pediatrician if you think acid reflux is causing your baby to have difficulty sleeping.
+They can help you find a solution.
 Your infant may need medication, a change in formula, or — in rare cases — surgery.
 Your pediatrician can also recommend ways to help your baby sleep.

-If your baby has acid reflux and is taking medication, make sure you give them the medication exactly as prescribed by your pediatrician.
+If your baby has GERD and is taking medication, make sure you give them the medication exactly as prescribed by your pediatrician.
 Be aware of any side effects and when to call your doctor in an emergency.

 Sleep is important, both for infants and for their parents.
-Make sure to establish a normal bedtime routine and the follow it nightly.
-Rocking your infant to sleep in an upright position can help soothe them and minimize symptoms of GERD.
+Make sure to establish a consistent bedtime routine, and then follow it nightly.
+Rocking your infant in an upright position until they’re drowsy and almost asleep can help soothe them and may lessen symptoms of GERD or acid reflux.